cmu-sei/augur-code/README.md

         * "--exp_config" to use experiment configurations, followed by a config file name and path relative to the experiments folder.
         * "--exp_user": a menu is presented to select from config files in the experiments folder.
         * "--test": runs the tool in test mode (if available).
+        * "--store": for the Predictor, generates a folder and a zip file in the output/packaged subfolder contained information about the run.
+More specifically, it contains 1) predictions JSON output, 2) metrics JSON output, 3) drifted ids JSON input, 4) trained model input, 5) log, 6) config file used.

 ## Containerized Version
 ### Prerequisites